The subtropical climate of Florida in the United States provides ideal conditions for the survival of a diverse range of snake species.

 If you came across one while hiking, it would most likely stay curled up, giving you plenty of time to get away from the area systematically.

-If they perceived that they were in danger or you tried to get close to one of them, the eastern diamondback shakes its tail as a warning and lifts the front of its body as a last resort; they might strike.
+If they perceived that they were in danger or you tried to get close to one of them, the eastern diamondback shook its tail as a warning and lifted the front of its body as a last resort; they might strike.

-Although they are huge, these snakes are not hostile; however, if you get bitten by one, you should seek medical assistance as soon as possible.
+Although huge, these snakes are not hostile; however, if you get bitten by one, you should seek medical assistance as soon as possible.

 3. Pygmy Rattlesnake

-It is widespread across the state of Florida and prefers to live in wooded areas and woodlands.
+It is widespread across Florida and prefers to live in wooded areas and woodlands.
 The average length of a pygmy rattlesnake is between one and two feet.

 However, they are significantly thicker than other snakes.
-They have brown spots all over their tanned bodies and a stripe that runs the length of their backs that is a pinkish-brown color.
+They have brown spots all over their tanned bodies and a stripe that runs the length of their backs, which is pinkish-brown.

 In Florida, the Pygmy rattlesnake is the poisonous snake species responsible for the most reported snake bites.